Satisfactory Academic Progress Questions

-The Financial Aid Appeals Committe meets monthly to review appeals.
+A. The Financial Aid Appeals Committe meets monthly to review appeals.
 (See meeting schedule) Reminder - Students who wish to appeal should have the appeal documentation submitted twenty-four hours prior to appeal meeting.

 Q. What happens to my financial aid when I am placed on Warning?

 A. You are eligible to keep your aid while on a Warning Semester.
 Your status will be updated at the end of the semester to determine if you regained good standing or if your aid must be suspended.